-Shooting from way downtown can be frustrating because you will make way fewer shots.
+Shooting a basketball from way downtown can be frustrating because you will make way fewer shots.
 However, this type of exercise can be fun and has its own benefits.
 The main one being that it will help you work on your shooting power and arc.
 It will also make regular 3 point shots easier as they will seem to be close range shots.

 Basketball Shooting Fundamentals

 Granted that the game of basketball tends to become more and more physical, shooting accuracy is still a big factor and is a fundamental that any aspiring basketball player should thrive to master.
 Here are the fundamentals you need to learn if you want your jump shot to become a lethal weapon.

 Other Useful Basketball Articles